mikependon/RepoDB/RepoDb.Wiki/Batch Operations vs Bulk Operations.md

 To read more about this concepts, you can refer to Microsoft [documentation](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/bulk-copy-operations-in-sql-server).

-## Behind the scene of batch operations
+## Behind the scene of the batch operations

 When you call any of the *Push* batch operations (ie: *InsertAll*, *UpdateAll* or *MergeAll*), then the following activities are happening behind the scene.